dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ### Interfaces

-After defining all classes, we realize that some of them share a common characteristic that is spread in the concrete classes.
+After defining these classes, we realize that two of them share a common characteristic.
+The `Task` and `Story` classes both define a `_completed` property that works as a flag  identifying if the work related to them has finished.

 ### Decorators